en_USEnglish

 Structure of a React Native project

 The structure of a React Native project is similar to that of a React application.
-The application's entry point is generally found in a file called App.jsdirectory, where you can define your root component.
-The other files and directories in the project are used to organize and manage the various components, styles, images and so on.
+The application's entry point is usually located in a file called App.js, where you can define your root component.
+The other files and directories in the project are used to organize and manage the various components, styles, images, etc.

 Running a React Native application

-To run your React Native application, open your terminal and make sure you're in your project directory.
-Then run the following command:
+To run your React Native app, open your terminal and make sure you're in your project directory.
+Then, run the following command:

 react-native run-ios